 What is Section 280E and why does it matter?

-Answer: Section 280E of the Internal Revenue Code prevents cannabis companies from deducting normal business expenses due to federal illegality.
-This results in inflated tax burdens and reduced profitability.
+Answer: Section 280E of the Internal Revenue Code prevents cannabis companies from deducting normal business expenses while cannabis remains federally illegal.
+This results in elevated effective tax rates, reduced cash flow, and weaker reported profitability for U.S. plant-touching operators.

 What would rescheduling to Schedule 3 change?